-It is more often than not that users are startled by sudden sounds coming from their browsers while browsing a site, leading them to pause, mute, or close tabs altogether.
+More often than not, users are startled by sudden sounds coming from their browsers while browsing a site, leading them to pause, mute, or close tabs altogether.
 Based on user response, Google Chrome has decided to start blocking autoplay videos on sites.
-The selection of videos to be blocked shall be made on the basis of user preference, thereby cutting down disturbing noises produced by the browsers significantly.
+The selection of videos to be blocked shall be made on the basis of user preference, thereby significantly reducing disturbing noises produced by the browsers.

 Google Chrome product manager John Pallett observes that a significant number of videos are muted, paused, or shut altogether by users within six seconds after they start, thus proving definitively how unwanted certain autoplay videos are to respective users.
 To address the issue, the search engine giant has decided to update Google Chrome to version 66, which shall be equipped with the ability to remember user preferences regarding autoplay videos so that once a user chooses to mute an autoplay video on a website, the browser will remember this preference and block any subsequent Google Chrome autoplay videos the next time the same site is visited.
 Conversely, autoplay videos shall continue to play on websites a user does not have a problem with.